-SEIU Local 715 will administer Health, Dental, Vision and Life Insurance plans for IHSS Independent Providers.
-In order to be eligible to enroll for Health, Dental, Vision or Life Insurance benefits, Independent Providers must be either members of or pay an Agency Fee to SEIU Local 715.
+SEIU Local 715 will administer Health, Dental, and Vision Insurance plans for IHSS Independent Providers.
+In order to be eligible to enroll for Health, Dental or Vision benefits, Independent Providers must be either members or pay an agency fee to SEIU Local 715.
+The Public Authority will provide \$50,000 (including state and federal matching funds) each contract year to SEIU Local 715 for costs associated with administering the Health Plan of San Mateo.